The Clear Edge

 • Why it broke

-• How much time does it take to fix
+• How much time it takes to fix

 • Root cause (undocumented, manual, no quality gate)